Comparison of Contemporary Large Language Models

 GPT: Scaling Laws and Sparse Expert Models

 Recent GPT models employ a sparse Mixture-of-Experts (MoE) architecture:\[f(x)=\sum_{k=1}^K g_k(x)\,f_k(x),\]where \(g_k(x)\) is a softmax-based gating function and \(f_k\) are expert networks.
-GPT also uses reinforcement learning from human feedback (RLHF) for alignment; a reward model \(R_\phi\) guides updates according to \[\nabla_\theta J = \mathbb{E}\!\left[\nabla_\theta \log \pi_\theta(y\mid x)\,R_\phi(y)\right].\] This approach yields strong reasoning, coding, and symbolic performance.
-The advantages of this design include high compute efficiency due to sparse expert activation, stable autoregressive training, and strong controllability enabled by reward-model–based RLHF.
-Its drawbacks include potential routing imbalance in MoE layers, propagation of reward-model biases, and limitations in global coherence for very long sequences due to strictly autoregressive structure.
+GPT also uses reinforcement learning from human feedback (RLHF) for alignment; a reward model \(R_\phi\) guides updates according to \[\nabla_\theta J = \mathbb{E}\!\left[\nabla_\theta \log \pi_\theta(y\mid x)\,R_\phi(y)\right].\] This design yields strong reasoning, coding, and symbolic performance.
+Its advantages include high compute efficiency due to sparse expert activation, stable autoregressive training, and strong controllability enabled by reward-model–based RLHF.
+Drawbacks include potential routing imbalance in MoE layers, propagation of reward-model biases, and limitations in global coherence for very long sequences due to the strictly autoregressive generation process.

 Claude: Constraint-Guided Optimization via Constitutional AI

-Claude maintains the Transformer architecture but adopts a distinct alignment strategy.
+Claude maintains the same autoregressive core (i.e., like GPT, a decoder-only Transformer trained with next-token prediction) but adopts a distinct alignment strategy.
 Rather than relying primarily on reward models (as in GPT with RLHF), Claude uses the model itself to evaluate and revise its own outputs according to a set of written principles (“the constitution”) that guide optimization.
 Let \(C=\{c_1,\dots,c_m\}\) denote these rules, which specify desirable behaviors such as avoiding harmful advice and maintaining helpfulness.
 Given an initial output \(y^{(0)}\), Claude performs iterative self-critique:\[y^{(t+1)} = y^{(t)} - \alpha \nabla L\!\left(y^{(t)}, C\right),\] where \(L\) measures deviation from the constitutional constraints.
 Repeated critique–revision steps gradually refine the output until it conforms to the prescribed principles.

 This process induces constitution-mediated shifts in attention and feed-forward computations, which can be abstractly represented as: \[\mathrm{Attention}(Q,K,V) = \mathrm{softmax}\!\left( \frac{QK^\top}{\sqrt{d_k}} + B \right)V,\] with \(B\) encoding constitution-dependent modifications.
 Claude is further optimized for exceptionally long context windows using sparse-attention variants and memory-efficient representations, improving stability and coherence over extended sequences.
 The advantages of this approach include reduced dependence on reward models, greater transparency in alignment objectives, and more consistent behavior across long contexts.
 Its drawbacks arise from the rigidity of rule-based constraints, the possibility of embedding unintended normative assumptions, and the additional complexity introduced by constraint-driven bias adjustments.